VTune

-VTune Profiler (formerly VTune Amplifier) is a performance analysis tool for x86 based machines running Linux or Microsoft Windows operating systems.
-Many features work on both Intel and AMD hardware, but advanced hardware-based sampling requires an Intel-manufactured CPU.
+VTune Profiler (formerly VTune Amplifier) is a performance analysis tool for x86-based machines running Linux or Microsoft Windows operating systems.
+Many features work on both Intel and AMD hardware, but the advanced hardware-based sampling features require an Intel-manufactured CPU.

 VTune is available for free as a stand-alone tool or as part of the Intel oneAPI Base Toolkit.
-Optional paid priority support is available for the oneAPI Base Toolkit.